Logo

 Shadowing and Interview

-Patients need to perform a breathing exercise called the Active Cycle of Breathing Technique (ACBT), which can improve airway clearance by up to 89%.
+Patients need to perform a breathing therapy called the Active Cycle of Breathing Technique (ACBT), which can improve airway clearance by up to 89%.
 We spent two hours shadowing patients with breathing difficulties to observe their daily routines and how they manage their condition.
 Following this, we conducted an interview with a respiratory specialist physiotherapist to gain further insight into how they provide instructions and manage patient care.

 image